teambit/bit/scopes/component/isolator/isolator.docs.md

 ---
-description: Isolate components for build, debugging, development and testing.
+description: Enables components to be built and executed in isolated environments
-labels: ['isolation', 'component']
+labels: ['isolation', 'component', 'core aspect']
 ---

 ## Isolate a component